Anger & Alcohol: Anger Management

 Without even realizing it, soon Timothy was turning to his beer every time he and Rebecca had an argument.
 The more he drank, the angrier he became.
 One evening, he not only discovered that he had drunk an entire six pack, but he was sure that Rebecca was hiding his private stash of beer.
 In a rage, he tore through their apartment until he found her on the bed.
 Without even blinking an eye, he was soon screaming at her and choking her.
 It was only when she hit him on the face trying to get free that he came to himself and realized with horror that he was completely out of control.

 As you can see from Timothy’s story, when drinking and anger cross paths, one’s behaviour can quickly get out of control without our even realizing the path that we are on.
-In many cases, seeking the help of a qualified counsellor, psychologist or therapist who specialises in both anger management issues and alcohol problems can help us understand the underlying reasons for both problems.
+In many cases, seeking the help of a qualified psychologist who specialises in both anger management issues and alcohol problems can help us understand the underlying reasons for both problems.

-• A counsellor or psychologist can help you understand the reasons why you drink alcohol.
+• Learn the reasons why you drink alcohol.
 While there may be nothing wrong with having an occasional drink from time to time, it can be problematic if alcohol is used as a coping mechanism for feelings of discomfort, agitation or anger.
-A qualified counsellor or psychologist can help you learn better and more appropriate coping skills for emotionally difficult or challenging situations.
+A qualified counsellor can help you learn better and more appropriate coping skills for emotionally difficult or challenging situations.

-• A counsellor or psychologist can help you to manage your anger through the use of coping skills, including stress management and anger management techniques.
-Very often, we are simply doing the best we can within the constraints of what our parents and society have taught us..
-A counsellor, psychologist or therapist can help you learn to quickly identify the key signals that indicate that you are stressed and angry and suggest tools and better methods of reducing your distress and angry responses.
-(This article is electronically protected - Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)
+• Manage your anger through the use of coping skills, including stress management and anger management techniques.
+Very often, we are simply doing the best we can within the constraints of what our parents and society have taught us.
+An anger management therapist can help you learn to quickly identify the key signals that indicate that you are stressed and angry and suggest tools and better methods of reducing your distress and angry responses.
+(This article is electronically protected – Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)

-If you or someone you know is struggling with problems associated with anger management and alcohol use, and you would like to book a consultation with a qualified counsellor or psychologist, or obtain further advice, please contact:
+If would like to book a consultation or obtain further advice, please contact:

 Associated Counselors & Psychologists Sydney